-Ontario insurance companies are required to detail why they are canceling your car insurance.
-The reasons can vary but generally come down to a small group of possibilities.
-The most common reasons your car insurance policy was canceled include:
+Ontario insurance companies are required to detail why they are cancelling your car insurance.
+The reasons can vary, but generally it comes down to a small group of possibilities.
+The most common reasons your car insurance policy is cancelled include:

 - Being a poor driver.
-One of the biggest reasons why some people experience a car insurance cancellation is if they are a poor driver.
-Insurance is a business about risk, and if someone is too risky, it’s bad business to insure them.
-You could make too many claims, get too many driving tickets or be in many accidents.
+One of the biggest reasons why many people experience a car insurance cancellation is if they are a poor driver.
+Insurance is a business about risk, and if someone is too high risk, it’s bad business to insure them.
+You can make too many claims, get too many traffic tickets or be the cause of various accidents.
 Generally, this will give you the designation as a high risk driver.
 High risk drivers need to seek out high risk insurance, which is generally more expensive.

 - Non-payment or failure to pay.
-One of the most immediate ways to have your insurance policy canceled is to not pay it.
+One of the most immediate ways to have your insurance policy cancelled is to not pay it.
 Whether the payment slipped your mind, or you made a change at your bank – in either case, a non-payment is serious.
-Unlike missing a phone bill, missing an insurance payment can be damaging to your access to cheap car insurance.
+Unlike missing a phone bill, missing an insurance payment can be damaging to getting cheap car insurance.

-Yes, a non-payment will affect your car insurance rates.
+Yes, a non-payment or insurance cancellation will affect your car insurance rates.
 If you lose your car insurance due to a non-payment, the impact is immediate.
-Unlike forgetting to pay a phone or hydro bill, insurers insist you to pay on time.
+Unlike forgetting to pay a phone or hydro bill, insurers insist you pay on time.
 There are several possible outcomes:

 - Insurance cancellation.
 Insurers can cancel your policy immediately if you have a non-payment.
 Without insurance, you cannot drive.

 - Fees.
-There could be extra fees that are charged by the insurance company.
+There are extra fees that can be charged by the insurance company.

-- A Note on your Account.
+- A note on your account.
 An insurance company may forgive you one time if you’ve been a long-time customer or there are extenuating circumstances.
-That said they will likely put a note on your profile about your payment history.
+That being said, they will likely put a note on your profile about your payment history.

 A non-payment can also result in your insurance premiums going up.
-Worse still, if you have many non-payments along with driving tickets, at fault accidents or claims, you could be labeled a high risk driver.
-High Risk insurance is more expensive than normal insurance.
+Worse still, if you have many non-payments along with driving tickets, at fault accidents or claims, you will likely be labeled a high risk driver.
+High risk insurance is more expensive than normal insurance.
 As such, you should always pay your insurance premiums on time.

-High risk insurance is a type of insurance designation that you get if you’ve made many errors as a driver.
-This title can come from car accidents, DUI, speeding tickets, excessive claims and other things related to your driving.
-High risk insurance costs significantly more than regular insurance, sometimes up to 5 times as much.
-If you become a high risk driver, your insurance company may decide to cancel your insurance when it’s time to renew your insurance policy .
+As previously mentioned, high risk insurance is a type of insurance designation that you get if you’ve made many errors as a driver.
+This title can come from car accidents, DUIs, speeding tickets, excessive claims and more in relation to your driving.
+High risk insurance costs significantly more than regular insurance, sometimes up to five times as much!
+If you become a high risk driver, your insurance company may decide to cancel your insurance when it’s time to renew your policy .